councilofelders/numerbay/docs/docs/tutorial-basics/set-up-account.md

 :::info

-If you encounter error while updating with a valid Numerai API key, it may be likely that you are not logged in with the correct NumerBay account, you may have another old account bound to the same Numerai account.
+If you encounter errors while updating with a valid Numerai API key, it may be likely that you are not logged in with the correct NumerBay account, you might have another old account bound to the same Numerai account.
 Please check if you are logged in with the correct MetaMask wallet or if you have an old account or account created with username.

 :::